 Sr. Systems Ecologist

-Key skills: ecological modelling, economic valuation, multi-criteria optimization, water management & governance, climate change, participatory process design, GIS, social network analysis, land use planning.
+Key skills: ecological modelling, economic valuation, multi-attribute optimization, water management & governance, climate change adaptation, participatory process design, GIS, social network analysis, land use planning.

-Cedar is currently completing a Ph.D. in Resource and Environmental Management at Simon Fraser University (SFU) where he focuses on the integration of species conservation into international freshwater treaties using methods from the social sciences, economics, ecological modelling and public policy analysis.
-He also holds a B.A. in Geography (SFU), where he focused on freshwater governance and geospatial analysis, and an M.Sc. in Resource and Environmental Management (SFU) with a specialization in participatory land use planning.
-Two Diplomas, one in Peace and Conflict Studies (Langara College) and another in Tourism Management (Vancouver Island University) complement Cedar’s environmental management education.
+Cedar holds a PhD in Resource and Environmental Management from Simon Fraser University (SFU) where he studied the integration of fish conservation into international freshwater treaties using bio-economic modelling, multi-attribute optimization, and institutional analysis.
+During his Master’s degree (MRM), he focused on participatory land use planning, and during his BA in Geography (SFU) he studied freshwater governance and geospatial analysis.
+Two diplomas, one in Peace and Conflict Studies (Langara College) and another in Tourism Management (Vancouver Island University) complement Cedar’s environmental management education.